5 Future Changes in Automotive Technology We’re Expecting to See

 - Integrated LEDs on the windshield

-- HUD display which alerts you to potential hazards
+- 7″ integrated dash display that alerts you to potential hazards

 The more people ride Damon motorcycles, the more the algorithm learns their riding habits, surroundings, and – most importantly – potential risks on the road.
 This is just one example of how AI and big data are going to improve safety technology in automobiles.